Close Menu

 Startup TNT Summit

-British Columbia’s artificial intellgigence startup scene at full boil.
+British Columbia’s artificial intelligence startup scene at full boil.
 You’ve got climate technology heros reinventing energy, fintech folks building the next Stripe, artificial intelligence hardware engineers who sleep next to GPUs, and blockchain dreamers still clinging to Web3 like it’s 2021 (it’s time to move on I think.)
 But something exciting in Vancouver happened last week.
 Startup TNT dropped their BC Summit XI Top 20 list, and tucked right between some hopeful companies there was Caseway.

 Trust me, I know that legal technology doesn’t usually make you want to sprint to your laptop and go down a habbit hole.
 But I’ve been hands-on with this space for years, and Caseway caught my eye months ago.
 This wasn’t because of hype, but because of how quietly dangerous their product is.
 Dangerous in a good way.
 Dangerous to the “billable hour” legal mafia, which Alistair Vigier the CEO of Caseway calls the “Lawfia.”